remiremiremiremiremi/remiremiremiremiremi-open-source-keyboards/README.md

 Feel free to contact me on discord @ remiremiremiremiimer for any questions!

-V2 UPLOADED - ADDED ORING SUPPORT
+V2 - ADDED ORING SUPPORT